-I was the UI/UX designer in the team, working with 2 other UX designers, 2 project managers and 8 software engineers.
+I served as the UI/UX designer on a cross-functional team, working alongside two other UX designers, two project managers, and eight software engineers.

 Application launch icon